l5yth/meshduino/README.md

 board = ardulinux
 ```

-Hardware support is gated on **libgpiod**: if `pkg-config` finds it, real GPIO/I2C are compiled in — this also links **libi2c**, so install the two together.
+Hardware support is gated on **libgpiod**: if `pkg-config` finds it, real GPIO/I2C are compiled in; this also links **libi2c**, so install the two together.
 If libgpiod is absent, the build uses fully simulated GPIO/I2C and needs no hardware libraries.

 ## Building standalone (CMake)

 Requires GCC or Clang (C++14), CMake 3.17+, and pkg-config.
 Hardware GPIO/I2C are enabled when libgpiod is detected; libgpiod also requires libi2c, so install both together (or neither, for a simulated build).

-ArduinoCore-API and WiFi are git submodules — clone with them, or initialise them after cloning:
+ArduinoCore-API and WiFi are git submodules.
+Clone with them, or initialise them after cloning:
 ```sh
 git clone --recurse-submodules https://github.com/l5yth/ardulinux.git
 # already cloned?  →  git submodule update --init --recursive
 ```

-Install the build dependencies — on Debian/Ubuntu:
+Install the build dependencies.
+On Debian/Ubuntu:
 ```sh
 sudo apt-get install build-essential cmake libgpiod-dev libi2c-dev pkg-config
 ```